MQasim-Zafar/Influencer_Marketing_Analytics_-Sentiment_Analysis/visualizations/README.md

 ## 📦 Influencer Rankings by Mean Scores across Models

-Influecner Rankings vary by the models used for sentiment analysis when ranked.
+Influencer Rankings by Mean Sent Scores vary by the models used for sentiment analysis.
 Since RoBERTa has the least error and the best performance, its rankings can be considered most accurate.

 ![Influencer Ranking](Plots/plot_34.png)
 ![Influencer Ranking](Plots/plot_35.png)
 ![Influencer Ranking](Plots/plot_36.png)